Girls Girls Girls

 "A teary-eyed love letter to the San Francisco that remains and to its establishments that are long-gone.
 But above all [Girls Girls Girls] tenderly tells the story of a vulnerable young queer person in an unfamiliar place, just trying to create a new version of home." —San Francisco Chronicle

-When the financial strains of West Coast living push the girls to start stripping at The Chez Paree—yet another secret Hannah must keep from her family—Hannah feels trapped.
-Sam wants her at the club, but Hannah hates stripping nearly as much as she hates disappointing Sam.
-Then Hannah meets Chris, an older butch lesbian, who is immediately taken with her.
+But when the financial strains of West Coast living push the girls to start stripping at the Chez Paree, Hannah feels trapped.
+Until she meets Chris, an older butch lesbian, who is immediately taken with her.
 Desperate to stay in San Francisco and away from the leering men at the club, Hannah proposes an escort arrangement.

-But as Hannah falls deeper into Chris’ world and Sam starts to meet new queer friends, a rift forms between them.
+As Hannah falls deeper into Chris’s world, and Sam starts to meet new queer friends, a rift forms between them.
 Without Sam, who is Hannah?
-And what does San Francisco mean to Hannah alone—a space rich with queer possibility or an intimidating, unfamiliar place just as lonely as the one she’d left behind?
+And what does San Francisco mean to Hannah alone?
 An achingly tender and resonant story of survival, first love, and growing up queer in the '90s, Girls Girls Girls is a piercing exploration of the choices we make in the thrilling and often confounding search for ourselves and home.

 BUY THE BOOK